Seek permission before reproducing material.

 With microphone connected, 12 volts applied and a short lead on the balanced modulator’s output, hear yourself on a nearby 7 MHz SSB receiver.
 Stop talking, tune off to hear carrier note and slowly adjust the balance trimpot near centre position for minimum signal.
 Do likewise for the trimmer capacitor.
 Reset the trimpot for the deepest null.
 This process eliminates the carrier, which is not needed for DSB.

-Proceed to build and test the transmit amplifier, driver and power amplifier stages in turn.
+Then build and test the transmit amplifier, driver and power amplifier stages in turn.
 Output power increases with each added stage.
 The collector circuit of the first two stages uses a twisted pair of enamelled copper wires threaded through two hole TV balun formers (like that in the balanced modulator).
 The collector circuit of the final amplifier stage is simpler, using a single thin wire wound through a 6 hole ferrite.

 The low pass filter is after the relay, which is controlled by the microphone’s PTT.
 This uses off-the-shelf 1uH RF chokes.
 Disc ceramic capacitors will work but use better types (eg polystyrene or mica) if you have them for less loss.